A Queer Year

 Decorating the house was another challenge and the community found able members to coordinate the decoration of the house.
 A huge amount of time and effort went into the design and crafting of the interior and exterior of the house.
 There was a thrill and a huge sense of accomplishment – we all built a home and a community in such a short time.
 The design was lauded by all who layed their eyes upon it.
 The leadership made someone responsible for maintaining the housing and the workshop.

-With the help of Evienne, the Large mansion was transformed into a work of art.
+The Large mansion was transformed into a work of art.

 Events were planned and organized.
 Raffles (including a Byakko-themed raffle), content runs (new patches, the launch of Heaven-on-High), fashion shows on our catwalk, a Final Fantasy trivia quiz, countless EX mount farms, a furnishing contest, a photo contest… a great variety of events were organized.
 Some events were too ambitious and did not make it, such as Chocobo races and team-versus-team dungeon speedruns.
 The bulk of the events were organized by the leadership and as such, they also made someone responsible for coordinating the events.
 (Start to see a pattern here?)